td0g/PCB_Gcode_Toolkit/README.md

 ### 4. Copy

 This tool simply copies the original gcode path to a new location (without deleting the original).
 It is useful for cutting two identical boards on one PCB.

+### 5. Draw

+A quick way to review the gcode and check for issues.
+Black lines are etches, red lines are travel.

 ## Instructions for Etch Auto-Levelling